8 Month Home Herbalism Course

 Dedicated Facebook page for members; This page will also be a place for the group to come together to share their experiences in between classes.
 I will moderate this board weekly to answer any questions students may have as they begin to work with their plant medicine.

-contactwithinstructor via phone and/or Skype if more detailed guidance is needed.
+Direct contactwithinstructor via phone and/or Skype if more detailed guidance is needed.

 A booklist of useful books to have on hand for this course